rexresearch

 into the desired phases, you can immediately get a direct

 amplification of AC power of any, including power frequency.
-Such

 During the current growth phase, only the magnetization coil is

-connected to the circuit, and during the current decay phase, the
+connected to the circuit, and during the current decay phase,

-current drops in series with it and the secondary winding is
+the current drops in series with it and the secondary winding is

 turned on to generate additional reactive electricity of

 alternating current.
-This allows amplifying both pulsating current
+This allows amplifying both pulsating

-frequency, sinusoidal alternating current, both single-phase
+including power frequency, sinusoidal alternating current, both

-an alternating current and on a pulsating current of only one
+directly directly on an alternating current and on a pulsating

-polarity, but even then two devices will be needed (pull-pull) for
+current of only one polarity, but even then two devices will be

-each phase of the alternating current.
-For a three-phase circuit
+needed (pull-pull) for each phase of the alternating current.

-will need to have six devices.
-A device for amplifying an
+For a three-phase circuit will need to have six devices.
+A

-alternating current can also operate with a pulsating voltage and
+device for amplifying an alternating current can also operate

-current and be switched on according to an excitation circuit of
+according to an excitation circuit of an alternating current

-an alternating current circuit like a three-point oscillator.
+circuit like a three-point oscillator.

 The concept of demagnetization and magnetization is conditional,